virtualsquare/virtualsquare.github.io/tutorials/vudevfuse.md

-`vufuse`: VUOS FUSE
+`fuse`: VUOS virtual `/dev/fuse`
 ====

 Using [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) it is possible for users to run file systems implementation in user space.
 Using the device `/dev/fuse` a kernel module acts as a _bridge_ to the VFS interface.

-`vufuse` provides the same service (and it almost completely source code compatible with FUSE).
+`fuse` virtualizes the Linux kernel support and provides the same protocol on `/dev/fuse`.
+Any FUSE filesystem implementation program runs _as-is_ on vuos using this module.
 There are notable differences:

-* `vufuse` does not require kernel code,
+* VUOS `fuse` module does not require kernel code,
 * FUSE mounted file systems are _visible_ for all the processes while `vufuse` mounted file systems can be seen only by the processes running under the control of the `umvu` hypervisor.

+Note: the name of this module is `fuse`.
+In the source code its name is `vudevfuse`.

+vuos provides two mofules to support filesystems in userspace: `fuse` and `vufuse`.

+* `fuse` is compatible with the file system implementations developed for Linux FUSE.
+* `vufuse` requires the generation of a specific plugin (a shared library), it is faster.

-## vufuseext2: ext2/3/4 filesystems
+## fuse-ext2: ext2/3/4 filesystems

-The submodule `vufuseext2` supports ext2, etx3 and ext4 file systems.
+This example uses `fuse-ext2`, an implementation of ext2/3/4 filesystems for FUSE.

 The following shell session performs these steps: